 About Us

-Our vision is a world where Disability, sensory loss or risk does not limit, preclude or stigmatise people from achieving their full potential
+A world where Disability, sensory loss or risk does not limit, preclude or stigmatise people from achieving their full potential.

 “Work with our communities to improve the quality of life and equality of access for Deaf people, people with a sensory loss, Disabled people and people who are at risk.”